mthinyane/sc2ro/README.md

 This ontology is part of a project that is undertaken to enhance the resilience of citizens in smart digital futures.

-## Status, roadmap and future work
+## Status, Roadmap and Future Work
 The SC2RO is under active development towards the first release version (v1.0)

 *Version 2.0 (planned release)*